nchan0154/nicchan.me/src/blog/have-we-forgotten-how-to-build-ethical-things-for-the-web.md

 - [Craig Abbott](https://www.craigabbott.co.uk/blog/stop-trying-to-recruit-unicorns-with-acorns/) sums up why we've gotten ourselves into this position from an accessibility perspective

 Thank you to my friend [Becky](https://beckyisj.substack.com/) for her thoughts on an initial draft of this piece.

+## Responses

+- [Hidde de Vries](https://hidde.blog/links/questioning-practices-for-a-more-ethical-web/) outlines specific ethical things we can be aware of [in this banger of an old post](https://hidde.blog/what-kind-of-ethics-do-front-end-developers-need/)
+- [Jeremy Keith](https://adactio.com/journal/20866) shares an anecdote and a talk recommendation I'll be looking out for